Cyp9715/DeleteNewline/README.md

 ### Prerequisites: One-Time Setup

-Before the magic happens, you first need to teach Delete Newline what you want to do.
+You first need to teach Delete Newline what you want to do.
 This setup is only required once per workflow.

 1. Create a Rule Chain: Inside the app, add one or more Regex rules to define your desired text transformation.
 2. Assign a Hotkey: Assign a unique keyboard shortcut to that specific rule chain.